 Besides being a tech nerd tweeting about New Technologies, Julie is a pretty serious sports addict (ski, muay thai, field hockey, tennis, etc.), a traveling fanatic and a foodie (either in the privacy of her kitchen or at new trendy restaurants).

 Find out more on what the web says about Scoop.it.

-We launched as a content curation service back in 2011 and we're proud to have helped more then 2 millions users publish tens of millions of pieces of content to attract hundreds of millions of readers.
+We launched as a content curation service back in 2011 and we're proud to have helped more than 2 millions users publish tens of millions of pieces of content to attract hundreds of millions of readers.

-Beyond validating our technology, these numbers gave us a unique understanding of what worked and what didn't to drive visiblity online.
+Beyond validating our technology, these numbers gave us a unique understanding of what worked and what didn't to drive visibility online.
 By collecting data points from our users, by listening to the many business owners and marketers among them who came to our meetups, by experimenting a lot ourselves and by cross-checking our findings with the industry's top influencers, we developed a unique methodology to achieve content ROI: lean content marketing.

 Lean content marketing is not just a series of best practices that our community regularly enrich, improve and share.
-It also provides a framework for our product roadmap which is how we built our business and enterprise versions on top of the Scoop.it platform - including Scoop.it Content Director, our integrated content marketing software - that help thousands of businesses and enterprises leverage content.
+It also provides a framework for our product roadmap which is how we built our business and enterprise versions on top of the Scoop.it platform - including Scoop.it Content Director, our integrated content marketing software - that helps thousands of businesses and enterprises leverage content.

 Scoop.it ranked best content marketing app by Gartner's GetApp.

 Scoop.it ranked among best content marketing tools for 2016 by TopRank Online Marketing.